baaahs/osc-layout-server/README.md

 # osc-layout-server
-Web server that returns OSC layouts; server has an interface external to the OSC spec which allows a user to select which layout to serve.
+Web server that returns OSC layouts; server interface loads and transmits layouts one after the next requiring repeated transmissions.